EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/rstudio-app.md

 ## Sharing files between the back-end and RStudio Server and persisting state between app runs

-The app mounts three directories from the back-end into RStudio Server at `/safe_data`, `/safe_outputs` and `.scratch` .
-For information on what these directories can be used for, see [Sharing files between a back-end and a container](../containers.md#sharing-files-between-a-back-end-and-a-container).
+The app mounts directories from the back-end into RStudio Server at `/safe_data`, `/safe_outputs` and `/scratch` .
+For more information on these directories, see [Sharing files between a back-end and a container](../containers.md#sharing-files-between-a-back-end-and-a-container).

-The app also creates a `$HOME/.local/share/ondemand/apps/rstudio_app/` in your home directory on the back-end and nounts this into RStudio Server at `/mnt/rstudio_host`.
+The app also creates a `$HOME/.local/share/ondemand/apps/rstudio_app/` in your home directory on the back-end and mounts this into RStudio Server at `/mnt/rstudio_host`.
 If you install R packages into `/mnt/rstudio_host` when using RStudio Server, then these will be available to you when you run the app in future (each run of the app creates a new container, and this mount allows for state to be persisted between runs).

 !!!
 Note

     It is recommended that this directory be used for configuration files, code, scripts and R packages only.
 It should **not** be used for data.

+!!!
+Warning

+    **Only** files within these mounted directories are available within the container, **only** files created within these directories will be persisted when the container is deleted, and, any files created outside of these directories within the container will be **deleted** when the container is deleted.

 ---